agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

-### Current Features
+## Current Features

-- Allows dropping to an interactive shell in `termux` user context for any of the supported [Interactive Shells](#interactive-shells) with priority to either termux or android bin and library paths.
+- Allows dropping to an interactive shell as the `Termux app` user for any of the supported [Interactive Shells](#interactive-shells) with priority to either termux or android bin and library paths.
-- Allows running single commands in `termux` user context without having to start an interactive shell including commands in `/system` partition.
+- Allows running single commands as the `Termux app` user without having to start an interactive shell including commands in `/system` partition.
-- Allows passing of script file paths or script text as arguments for any of the supported [Script Shells](#script-shells) to have them executed in `termux` user context without having to create physical script files first for the later case, like in `~/.termux/tasker/` directory for [Termux:Tasker].
+- Allows passing of script file paths or script text as arguments for any of the supported [Script Shells](#script-shells) to have them executed as the `Termux app` user without having to create physical script files first for the later case, like in `~/.termux/tasker/` directory for [Termux:Tasker].
 - Automatic setup of home directories, `rc` files, `history` files and working directories with proper ownership and permissions.
 - Automatic setup of the shell environment and exporting of all required variables including `LD_PRELOAD` so that termux commands work properly, specifically if being run from [Termux:Tasker] or [RUN_COMMAND Intent].
 - Provides a lot of [Command Options](#command-options) that are specifically designed for usage with [Termux:Tasker] and the [RUN_COMMAND Intent].